 The good news is that this mineral can help get rid of moisture completely.

 - Once thoroughly cleaned with bleach, baking soda, or vinegar, the next step is to let charcoal do its thing.

 - It’s really easy: place a container with some pieces of charcoal in the affected areas.
 That could be under the bed, in the dresser, or in the laundry room.

 - It absorbs the moisture, shrinking as it does.

 If you have a nice piece of land that’s been giving you too much work and not enough results, you can get help from this excellent natural gardener.

-If your compost smells like ammonia, for example, it needs charcoal.
-Just mix a little charcoal in with the organic waste.
+- If your compost smells like ammonia, for example, it needs charcoal.
+Just mix a little bit in with the organic waste.

-It’s especially recommended for orchids (they’re very sensitive and delicate) because they benefit from charcoal’s alkalinity.
+- It’s especially recommended for orchids (they’re very sensitive and delicate) because they benefit from it’s alkalinity.